bytefish/npgsql-examples/README.md

 docker compose up
 ```

-It starts a local PostgreSQL 16 instance listening `localhost:5432` using username `postgres` and password `password`.
+It starts a local PostgreSQL 16 instance listening on `localhost:5432` using username `postgres` and password `password`.

 ### Start the .NET Application ###